A New People

 □ when you, one single young man, forbade the whole order to pass decrees concerning the safety of the republic…

-To picture the sense of the Latin ordo, we would likely think about people with regard to some recognition, and nationality or reference to a country state can be such recognition.
+To picture the sense of the Latin ordo, we would likely think about people and some recognition.
+Nationality or reference to a country can be such recognition.

 Resources continue to differ in presenting the Latin language, and the word shape seclorum is a good example on that. ■The Rudiments of Latin and English Grammar by Alexander Adam, of 1786, page 141, present the form seclor as a consequent of sequor.

-With regard to secludere, we can collate seclusus for the participle, and seclum for the noun.
+If we “crunch” now, we collate seclusus for the participle, and seclum for the noun.
 The plural genitive of seclum is seclorum.

 In English also today, we have the phrase “how come“, to ask or tell how something has become.
 The text here tells, how come: